RushuiGuan/framework/docfx_project/index.md

+### Albatross Framework
-# Albatross is a development framework that allow developers to quickly bootstrap an application with cross cutting functionaties such as logging, caching and config management.
+Albatross is a development framework that allow developers to quickly bootstrap an application with cross cutting functionaties such as logging, caching and config management.
 It builds intergration point to other frameworks so that developers can work with a consistant platform without dealing with low level integration technical issues.

-## Here is a list of technogies adopted by Albatross
+#### Here is a list of technogies adopted by Albatross

 |Area|Technology|Assembly|
 |-|-|-|